karenheckel/safehavenconnect/reports/IDB4.tr.md

     - Added a website button and relevant photo next to each organization description
     - Estimated time: 2 hours → Actual: 2 hours

+20. Developer wants a page dedicated to visualizations of the website data
+    - Added Visualizations with a bar chart, pie chart, and bubble chart for each model page
+    - Estimated time: 1 hour → Actual: 2 hours
 ---

 ## Data Scraping